leonklingele/grouper/README.md

     	require the use of grouped global 'type' declarations -type-require-single-type
     	require the use of a single global 'type' declaration only

+  -var-require-grouping
+    	require the use of grouped global 'var' declarations -var-require-single-var
+    	require the use of a single global 'var' declaration only
 ```